wbrowar/workbench/README.md

 ## Theme Components
 ### SCSS Framework
 - In `_source/scss` there are a several files with underscores in front.
 These all get compiled into `app.css`, by default.
-- Sass will compile all `.scss` files that do note contain an underscore in front of the filename.
+- Sass will compile all `.scss` files that do not contain an underscore in front of the filename.
 - Files are organized into folders:
   - `automated` – For files generated by Gulp.
 We can assume these will update on their own, so we wouldn’t edit these manually.
   - `base` – Global CSS that is used across all pages of the site.
 Animations, variables, mixins, and global styles are all organized here so they’re in one place.
   - `compontents` – base CSS for HTML components, such as forms, buttons, tables, images, etc… These should be abstracted and modular so these elements can be dropped anywhere in the site and still look the same.
+Modifier classes can be used to make general adjustments within a component.
+One-off adjustments should be made by adding a new class to the component's wrapper and adding the adjustments to the new class.
   - `layout` – Layout areas and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
 Other layout elements can be added by just adding another .scss file here.
 It will automatically get compiled just by being in the folder.
   - `lib` – For any CSS that we receive from vendors (like our clients) can go here.
 These should not be edited by us, so it can be assumed than any file here can be updated at any time.
   - `pages` – Code specific to a particular page.
 If code is part of a re-usable component (like a “Meet the Team” layout that can be used on several pages), it should go in `layout`, but if it’s only used on one page (like code specific to the “Homepage”), it should go here.’
 - CSS follows the [BEM naming convention](http://getbem.com/naming/) to reduce accidental mixing of styles.

+#### Styling Components
-- Elements with class names that are prefixed with `c_` indicate this is a CSS component that is part of the Style Inventory.
+- Elements with class names that are prefixed with `c_` indicate this is a CSS, JS, or Twig component that is part of the Style Inventory.
+Styles for components can appear in one of three places:
+  - Twig components should have a handle associated with them (for example, 'button' or 'alert_bar').
+The name of the `.twig` file should also be the name of the `.scss` file that styles that component.
+    - The styles for `_html/components/button.twig` should appear in `_scss/components/button.scss` and the root class should be `c_button`.
+  - Vue components can have styles within the component themselves OR in an `.scss` file.
+    - Styles in the Vue component should be styles that would not likely be overridden.
+Use modifiers when possible instead of writing one-off styles when changing theme colors and spacing.
+    - Styles from the Vue component are inserted as if they were a `<style>` tag in the `<head>`, so they will overwrite styles written in `app.css`.
+    - Components that are lazy loaded through Webkit code splitting, that require a lot of styles, can benefit the site by lowering the size of `app.css`.
+This is especially helpful if the component is only used on a small number of pages.
+  - Some CSS-only components could be styled within `base/_globals.scss`.
+This includes styles for things like general text sizes and page wrappers.

 #### Using Fonts in CSS
 - A `font()` mixin is available to optimize the use of custom `@font-face` fonts, and to making changes to fonts and font stacks consistent in your CSS.
 Here are the advantages of using this mixin: